imixs/imixs-saga/imixs-microservice-registry/README.md

 The Imixs-Registry supports a derived index over all registered Imixs-Microserives.
 This index is refreshed periodically based on EventLog entries written by each Imixs-Microserivce.
 This mechanism ensures that only committed data is indexed.
 The index is updated periodically so it runns behind the origin transaction.
 To get a live view to a Imixs-Microservice the service can be search directly by the Rest-API.

+The following environment settings need to be defined in a Imixs-Microservice to activate the index service:

+    IMIXS-REGISTRY_API= service endpoint of a Imixs-Registry
+    IMIXS-REGISTRY_INDEX_ENABLED= true

+The following environment variables are optional:

+	IMIXS-REGISTRY_INDEX_TYPEFILTER - optional type filter (regex) - default: (workitem|workitemarchive)
+	IMIXS-REGISTRY_INDEX_FIELDS - optional item list (default list is defined by schema service)